iamlasantha/RenewX/README.md

 # 🚀 RenewX

-RenewX is a modern, responsive subscription and expense tracker.
+RenewX is a modern, responsive subscription tracker.
 It helps users manage their recurring payments, visualize monthly spending, and receive smart reminders for upcoming renewals.

 Built with the modern **Next.js App Router**, **Supabase**, and optimized for production with highly secure multi-stage **Docker** containerization.